-This comes as yet another demand for backdoors in the ongoing 'Crypto War' where Politicians say that they need backdoors for law enforcements to do their job, and security experts argue that building a backdoor would be easy, but securing it would be impossible.
+To this day, the crypto-wars are ongoing: Politicians say that they need backdoors for law enforcement to do their job, and security experts argue that building an encryption backdoor would be easy, but securing it would be impossible.

 Without it, dissidents in China would not be able to communicate online without facing arrest.
-Journalists would not be able to securely communicate with whistleblowers, human rights activists (NGOs) would not be able to do their work in repressive countries, lawyers and doctors would not be able to confidentially communicate with their clients.
+Journalists would not be able to securely communicate with whistleblowers, human rights activists and lots of NGOs would not be able to do their work in repressive countries, lawyers and doctors would not be able to confidentially communicate with their clients.

-You would not be able to have private conversation online with anyone.
+You would not be able to have a private conversation online with anyone.

 Zach Weinersmith has made an awesome comic, showing what it would mean if the government had a universal key, such as an encryption backdoor:

 Should governments be granted access to encrypted data via a backdoor, this, according to cryptography experts like Matthew Green and Bruce Schneier, would equate to mandating insecurity: